ƽ

 Easily and efficiently isolate highly purified human naïve CD8+ T cells (CD8+CD45RA+CCR7+ and CD45RO-CD57-CD56-) from fresh human peripheral blood mononuclear cell (PBMC) samples by immunomagnetic negative selection, with the EasySep™ Human Naïve CD8+ T Cell Isolation Kit.
 Widely used in published research for more than 20 years, EasySep™ combines the specificity of monoclonal antibodies with the simplicity of a column-free magnetic system.

 In this EasySep™ negative selection procedure, unwanted cells are labeled with antibody complexes and magnetic particles.
-Unwanted cells expressing the following markers are targeted for removal: CD4, CD14, CD16, CD19, CD20, CD36, CD45RO, CD56, CD57, CD94, CD123, CD244, TCRγ/δ, and glycophorin A. The magnetically labeled cells are then separated from the untouched desired naïve CD8+ T cells by using an EasySep™ magnet and simply pouring or pipetting the desired cells into a new tube.
+Unwanted cells expressing the following markers are targeted for removal: CD4, CD14, CD16, CD19, CD20, CD36, CD45RO, CD56, CD57, CD94, CD123, CD244, IgM, TCRγ/δ, and glycophorin A. The magnetically labeled cells are then separated from the untouched desired naïve CD8+ T cells by using an EasySep™ magnet and simply pouring or pipetting the desired cells into a new tube.
 Following magnetic cell isolation, the desired naïve CD8+ T cells are ready for downstream applications such as flow cytometry, culture, or DNA/RNA extraction.

 For even faster cell isolations, we recommend the EasySep™ Human Naïve CD8+ T Cell Isolation Kit II (17968) which isolates cells in as little as 11 minutes.